YuvalAilon/Banana/README.md

 This level is a reminder to always verify the function of code you download from an unknown source, instead of blindly trusting it.

+Security by oscurity is a very weak form of protection, and should **NEVER** be used in real-world applications.

 ## Level 2: Encryption
 The URL is Base64 encoded, and the orginal text is not easy to find unless you know that such an encoding occured.
 Many real-world malicious programs encrypt their instructions to go by undetected by anti-virus programs